Variant calling

 Short variant calling

-Now that we have quality-controlled the BAM files, we can go ahead with the variant calling itself.
-For this, we used mutect2 which is a somatic variant caller from GATK based on HaplotypeCaller.
-In addition to the expected bam files and references genome, the mutect2 command requires some additional input:
+For this, we use Mutect2 which is a somatic variant caller from the GATK toolkit.
+In addition to the expected bam files and references genome, Mutect2 requires some additional input:

-• --panel-of-normals: A VCF generated from normal samples that contain sites with known technical artifacts.
+--intervals: the intervals of our target regions.
+This is in theinterval_listformat.-normal: the sample name of the normal sample.
+So, theSMtag of the read group of the normal sample.--germline-resource: known sites of germline variants with their allele frequencies in the population.
+These are used to estimate the confidence of a germline variant in the normal sample.--panel-of-normals: A VCF generated from normal samples that contain sites with known technical artifacts.
 Ideally, you create a PON from your own normal samples, but this is typically recommended if you have more than 40 normal samples.
 Therefore, here, we use a pre-generated PON from the 1000 genomes project.
 More information on PON in this article.

 Create a script called 03_run_mutect2.sh.
 After that, check out the manual of Mutect2 and replace the placeholders FIXME with the required values of the Mutect2 below command and run it: